aarnetalman/aarnetalman/README.md

 - 🔬 I'm also a researcher and a PhD student in Language Technology at [University of Helsinki](https://blogs.helsinki.fi/language-technology/).
-My research focuses on computational semantics, natural language understanding, machine translation and machine learning.
+My research focuses on natural language processing, natural language understanding, machine translation and machine learning.
 I'm currently working on my PhD on Natural Language Inference.

 Visit my [website](https://talman.io) for more details.